Ratne/Memsion/README.md

-# Memberidium [WIP]
+# Memsion [WIP]
 ## _The last member platform made for infusionsoft_

-Memberidium is an open source member platform based on infusionsoft user tag
+Memsion is an open source member platform based on infusionsoft user tag

 Nodejs & Vuejs-powered